 PubMed ID: 11688763

-To examine the association between blood pressure, smoking and body mass index and cerebrovascular and cardiovascular mortality in a population of healthy elderly.
+To examine the association between blood pressure, smoking and BMI and cerebrovascular and cardiovascular mortality in a population of healthy elderly.

 Participants in the Nord-Trondelag Health Study, 70 years or older.